suramn/CalculatorChatBot/README.md

 ### Requirements

 We are members of a company - XYZ Software LLC and we are developing bots, messaging extensions, and cards for the Microsoft Teams platform.
-We are given a task that requires for us to build a chat bot that can conduct four basic arithmetic operations.
-To review they are:
+We are given a task that requires for us to build a chat bot which acts as a mathematical assistant to the users.
+Our mathematical assistant conducts three genres of operations: arithmetic, geometric, and statistical.

+#### Arithmetic

 1. Addition - returning the sum of the list of numbers
 2. Subtraction - returning the difference in the list of numbers
 3. Multiplication - returning the product when you multiply all of the numbers
 4. Division - here we may have to implement some type of constraint saying that the number of inputs must be **two integers**

-#### Future Features
+#### Statistical

-The following features are suggested to extend the functionality of this bot to include some basic statistical computations which include:

-1. Average - also known as the mean - calculate the sum of the list of numbers, and divide by the number of integers in the list
+1. Mean - returning the average of the list of numbers

-2. Median - with the list of integers provided, we calculate the middle value of the list.
-If the list has an odd length `list.Length % 2 == 1`, we would then access the middle element of the list.
-Keep in mind, that the list should be sorted.
-If the list has an even length `list.Length % 2 == 0`, we would then take the average of the middle two elements.
-Again, it is crucial that we sort the list first before doing anything.
+2. Median - returns the middle of the sorted list

-3. Mode - with the list of integers that are provided we need to see which elements of the list appear the most.
-In this case, a list may have three scenarios:
+3. Mode - returns which number(s) appear the most in a sorted numerical list
-   - The list is multi-modal - meaning that we have more than 1 element that appears more than once in the list
-   - The list is uni-modal - meaning that there is 1 and only 1 element that appears multiple times in the list
-   - The list contains no mode at all - meaning that this list contains unique and distinct values i.e. `[1, 0, 2, 3, 5, 52, 6]`

-4. Range - with the list of integers we find the difference between the lowest valued element in the list and the highest valued element in the list.
-So from the list in the previous example, the range = 52 - 0 = 52 because the highest value in the list is 52 and the lowest value in the list is 0.

 #### Some Fun Things